strapi/documentation/docusaurus/docs/snippets/recommend-entity-service.md

-:::strapi Have you considered the Entity Service API?
+:::strapi Have you considered the Document Service API?
- The [Entity Service API](/dev-docs/api/entity-service) is the recommended API to interact with your application's database.
-Only use QueryEngine if EntityService does not cover your use case.
+ The [Document Service API](/dev-docs/api/document-service) is the recommended API to interact with your application's database.
+Only use the Query Engine API if the Document Service API does not cover your use case.
 :::